-I would like to express my very deep appreciation of the support and dedication of directors, staff, and consultants which has made possible the continued progress and success which the Company has achieved.
+I would like to express my very deep appreciation of the support and dedication of Directors, staff, and consultants which has made possible the continued progress and success which the Company has achieved.

-Outlook
+Future Outlook

-I look forward to continued success for the Company both in diamond exploration and development in Finland and in nickel, copper and platinum group metals exploration in Ireland.
+I look forward with confidence to continued success for the Company both in diamond exploration and development in Finland and in Nickel, Copper and Platinum-Group Elements exploration in Northern Ireland.